kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 ### Plan on applying and interviewing at more than one place

-A friend of mine to one place, interviewed there, and got the job.
+A friend of mine applied to one place, interviewed there, and got the job.
 He feels fortunate that it worked out so well but he also wishes he had applied to other companies too because: